 - Donation Options – Installer has native donate option in your repository and developer page.
 To add donate buttons to your source, you must add a single plist file to it.

-How to download and install Installer 5 on iOS 10, 11, or 12
+How to download and install Installer 5.1 on iOS 13/14

 Step 1 Open Cydia, Sileo, or any other package manager app.
-We will use Cydia for the sake of this tutorial because that’s what the majority of jailbreak users use.
+We will use Sileo for the sake of this tutorial because that’s what the majority of jailbreak users use.

 Step 2 Go to Sources and tap Edit > Add.